-B. School Sponsored Fundraisers: During School
+A.D.
+School Sponsored Fundraisers: During School

 In accordance with Policy JL, all fundraisers must be approved in advance by the school principal.
-All competitive food sold to students on the school campus during the school day must meet the nutrition standards specified by federal and state law and regulation.
+All competitive food sold to students on the school campus

-- Exception: In accordance with the Virginia Board of Education's (VBOE) Resolution to Establish and Define Exemptions for School-Sponsored Fundraisers, each school may conduct the following number of school-sponsored fundraisers during the school day per school year, during which food that does not meet the nutrition guidelines for competitive foods may be available for sale to students. - o Elementary Schools: two (2) per school year - o Secondary Schools: one (1) per organization, not to exceed thirty (30) total per school per school year
+Exception: In accordance with the Virginia Board of Education's (VBOE) Resolution to Establish and Define Exemptions for School-Sponsored Fundraisers, each school may conduct the following number of school-sponsored fundraisers during the school day per school year, during which food that does not meet the nutrition guidelines for competitive foods may be available for sale to students.

+- Elementary Schools: two (2) per school year - Secondary Schools: one (1) per organization, not to exceed thirty (30) total per school per school year

-As outlined in VBOE's Resolution regulations, such fundraisers may not be held during breakfast or lunch periods.
+As outlined in VBOE's regulations, such fundraisers may not be held during breakfast or lunch periods.

-C. After School Fundraisers
+B.E.
+After-School Fundraisers